nadaraj15/Azure-VM-Disk-Encrypt/README.md

 •	IaaS VMs boot under customer-controlled keys and policies.
 You can audit their usage in your key vault.

 Since Azure has recently started supporting DR for Azure Disk Encryption-enabled VMs Link.
-To enable disk encryption, we need to leverage Azure AD App and Azure Key Vault service from Azure which help in encryption and decryption.
+To enable disk encryption, we need to leverage Azure Key Vault service from Azure which help in encryption and decryption.

 ## Prerequisites: